CGray1234/CGray1234/README.md

 DMX Lighting designer + technician<br/>
 Weather nerd<br/>

 My main project is TropiTracker.
-[Click here](https://tropitracker.com) to be taken to the website, or [click here](https://github.com/CGray1234/TropiTracker) to be taken to the source code.
+[Click here](https://tropitracker.com) to be taken to the website, or [click here](https://github.com/TropiTracker/) to be taken to the GitHub organization.

 Full list of my Beat Saber mods is [here](https://cgray1234.github.io/bs-stuff/mods)